thinkphp/computer-science-in-c/data-structures/doubly-linked-list/README.md

 - Move song up/down in playlist (node swapping)
 - Repeat single song or entire playlist (circular list functionality)

-Would you like me to implement either of these problems?
-I can show you how to adapt our doubly linked list to solve them.

 The doubly linked list is particularly good for these problems because:
 1. They require bidirectional navigation (back/forward, prev/next song)
 2. Need to track current position (current page/song)